 Outsourced IT providers will likely make the best security recommendations for your business because they know what new technology is available and have experience implementing advanced tools into clients’ systems.
 Also, an in-house IT department is usually unable to monitor your company’s network day and night for threats and issues.

 Most IT providers offer 24/7/365 remote monitoring services to ensure your network remains secure even when you’re not working.
 Continuous monitoring is necessary if you want to reduce the downtime your employees experience and increase productivity across the organization.

 You can’t guarantee an outage won’t occur.
-An outsourced IT provider will have the team and resources you need to help your business prepare for and effectively respond to an IT emergency.
-If your business relies upon an in-house person, they are likely limited to the knowledge and experience of a few techs and will have fewer resources and less manpower to resolve critical issues in the minimum amount of time.
+An outsourced IT provider will have the team and resources you need to help your business prepare for, and effectively respond to an IT emergency.
+If your business relies upon an in-house person, you’re limited to the knowledge and experience of a few techs.
+Your in-house techs will have fewer resources and less manpower to resolve critical issues.
 This can result in hours of downtime or potential data loss if the issue is not handled correctly.
-Your business can be subject not only to repair costs, but to the legal and financial penalties that can result from such incidents, potentially damaging current and future client relationships.
+Your business could be responsible for not only the repair costs, but to the legal and financial penalties that can result from such incidents, potentially damaging current and future client relationships.

 Predictable cost and billing

 IT outsourcing is a predictable cost as long as your provider bills you per user.
 While in-house may seem predictable, your business will still have to handle and pay for turnover, vacations, sick-leave, etc. In addition, in-house IT staff are usually busy reacting to issues and have little time to develop proactive solutions and network improvements.
 The outsourced IT provider is likely more capable of determining what your business needs so you don’t make the mistake of investing in unnecessary technology.